-Defense Systems Manual can be ordered via the above channels.
-Thank you.
-PUBLICATION RIGHTS to PRODUCE ARE AVAILABLE TO PURCHASE
+Defense Systems Manual can also be ordered via the above channels.
+Thank you PUBLICATION, FILM, TV PLUS RIGHTS to PRODUCE ARE AVAILABLE TO PURCHASE

 NEWARK STAR LEDGER ARTICLE SEPTEMBER, 2019 Written by Newark Star Ledger SPECIAL REPORTER: BARRY CARTER

-AFTER "60 YEARS OF MARTIAL ARTS PIONEERING" GARY ALEXANDER, 10TH DAN, SENIOR GRAND
+AFTER "60 YEARS OF MARTIAL ARTS PIONEERING" SHIHAN GARY ALEXANDER, 10TH DAN, SENIOR GRAND

 Every three days, Gary Alexander is in the pool for a workout that most can’t handle.

 With scuba fins on his feet, Alexander does 100 laps, mostly on his back, alternating with freestyle strokes.
 The next 100 laps he runs back and forth without the fins, climbing from the pool to throw 800 punches, blocks and kicks.
 “Bam-bam-bam," he says, his arms snapping at the air rapidly.
 “I try to stay in as good as shape as I can."

 The two-hour regimen where he lives, is hardcore, just the way Alexander -- likes it.
 Salute the United States Marine Corps for his rugged intensity.